Az6bcn/IdentityServer/README.md

 a JWT Token with which they can access Identity Server4 protected WebAPI, using the OpenID Connect Implicit grant flow and ASP.NET Identity has user provider.

+Implements IProfileService to add users claims to the access token.

 https://github.com/IdentityServer/IdentityServer4.Templates/tree/master/src/IdentityServer4AspNetIdentity